SergeiSah/RSM500_XrayLab_SPbU/README.md

 1. `> command <param_1> <param_2> ...`
 2. `> command`

-Inputting a command without parameters results in the prompts.
+Inputting a command without parameters results in the hints.
 To close the program, one should input `close`, `quit`, `exit`, `c` or `q`.
 If one inputs `params` after a command, names of the parameters will appear.
 In the case of `doc` a docstrings of the command will be output.